Middle School Holocaust Memorial Butterfly Garden Contest

 Gardens must showcase the following:

--Symbolism for life and hope and respect
+-Symbolism for life - hope - respect- butterflies

 -Character traits of a community champion (courage, compassion, democratic values, moral integrity, leadership, self-sacrifice, tolerance and cooperation)